This Discussion channel is currently closed.

 Default_avatar

-Gary Thompson almost 8 years ago
+Gary Thompson over 8 years ago

 I oppose the proposed rate increase for Xcel Energy because no showing has been made that the company needs it to remain a reliable provider of power under its public utility grant of a monopoly.
 Rate increases are not granted to make profits higher.
 A public utility should operate on slim margins.
 Let's wait until we see actual financial distress in the company before we consider a rate increase.